arnenoori/gto-poker-bot/report/481_report.md

  ]
 -->

-GTO Poker Bot solves the problem of finding an optimal poker strategy using knowledge-based approaches and fixed strategies.
-The bot simulates human-like gameplay by interpreting the game state visually and clicking buttons in the browser.
-It has two agent types: a fixed strategy agent based on game theory optimal principles and a Deep Q-Network (DQN) agent that learns through self-play.
+Our GTO Poker Bot tackles the challenge of finding an optimal poker strategy using a knowledge-based approach inspired by game theory optimal (GTO) principles.
+The bot simulates human-like gameplay by interpreting the game state visually from the poker client and clicking buttons in the browser to play.
+It includes two different agent types: a fixed strategy agent based on GTO principles and a Deep Q-Network (DQN) agent that attempts to learn through self-play.

-We chose this project to explore how AI can solve the complex game of poker, which remains an unsolved challenge unlike chess and Go.
-Poker has elements of imperfect information, randomness, and complex game theory, making it a fertile area for AI research.
+We chose this project to explore how AI techniques can be applied to the complex domain of poker, which, unlike games like chess and Go, remains an unsolved challenge for AI.
+Poker involves elements of imperfect information, stochastic events, and intricate game-theoretic considerations, making it a promising and engaging domain for AI research.

-The bot is implemented in Python and can work on various poker platforms.
-It uses the GPT-V model to interpret game state from screenshots and has a modular design with the fixed strategy agent in fixed.py and DQN agent in dqn_agent.py.
-Key parameters include a 52-card deck, predetermined starting stacks, and small/big blind amounts.
+The bot is implemented in Python and designed to be compatible with various online poker platforms.
+It leverages the GPT-V model to interpret the game state from visual screenshots.
+The codebase has a modular architecture, with the logic for the fixed strategy agent located in `fixed.py` and the DQN agent in `dqn_agent.py`.
+Key parameters of the poker environment include a 52-card deck, predetermined starting stack sizes for each player, and defined small/big blind amounts.

-After running 1000 simulated hands, the fixed strategy agent won 927 hands, the DQN agent won 51, the random agent won 6, with 16 ties.
-This shows the fixed strategy agent, based on game theory optimal principles, significantly outperforms the learning-based DQN agent and random play.
-However, the DQN agent's poor performance suggests limitations in its ability to learn an effective strategy in this complex domain.
+We ran a series of 1000 simulated poker hands pitting the fixed strategy agent, DQN agent, and a random agent against each other.
+The fixed strategy agent emerged as the decisive winner, prevailing in 927 hands.
+The DQN agent managed to win 51 hands, while the random agent won only 6.
+There were 16 hands that resulted in ties.
+These results demonstrate the superiority of the fixed strategy agent, which leverages game theory optimal principles, over the learning-based DQN approach and random play.
+However, the relatively poor performance of the DQN agent points to the limitations and challenges of learning effective strategies in this highly complex problem domain.

 ## 2. Problem Specification